amomen9/PostgreSQL/patroni/Part III cluster Evict-Add node.md

 hostname: funleashpgdb03
 patroni node name: maunleash03

-#### etcd configurations:
+#### Manual failover (if needed):

-If the node to be evicted is the leader node, the a switchover must be performed first in Partroni.
+If the node to be evicted is the leader node, a switchover must be performed first in Partroni.
- This typically also incorporates moving the etcd leader node, however, we do both to make sure everything is ok.
+ This typically also incorporates moving the etcd leader node, however, we do perform a check to make sure that everything is ok.

 ```shell
 patronictl -c /etc/patroni/config.yml switchover